 For this challenge, I decided that I wanted to make a lighter and easier version of one of my favorite party appetizers- potato skins.
 My Cheesy Sweet Potato Coins with Chipotle Crema have all of the flavor of potato skins with none of the fuss.
 Plus they’re packed with nutrients that are beneficial for your health.
 Traditional potato skins are classic game day eats.
 Unfortunately, they’re usually loaded with calories, fat and sodium.
 They’re made by baking Russet potatoes and scooping out the filling.
 The potato shells are then baked again to get them crispy before being stuffed with all sorts of goodies like sour cream, cheese and bacon.
 That’s a lot of work and it’s easy to get carried away with all those yummy toppings!

 My cheesy sweet potato coins are suitable for a casual game day get-together, an upscale red carpet viewing party or anything in between!
 Instead of the traditional spuds, I swap in sweet potatoes for an extra boost of nutrition.
 Sweet potatoes contain an impressive array of nutrients including Vitamin A, Vitamin C, Vitamin B6, manganese, potassium and fiber.
-I slice them into thin coins, which I toss with olive oil and spices.
+I slice them into thin coins using a mandoline slicer, which gets them perfectly even (if you don’t have one, you can use a knife).
+Then I toss them with olive oil and spices.
 Look for long, narrow potatoes, as they’ll make smaller coins that your guests can eat in one bite.
-I then roast the coins in the oven and because they're so thin, they cook really a lot faster than baking a whole potato!
+I then roast the coins in the oven on a baking sheet and because they’re so thin, they cook really a lot faster than baking a whole potato!

 Once they’re cooked, I top the potato coins off with yummy Cabot cheese (I used Cabot Farmhouse Reserve Premium Aged Cheddar Cheese), which adds a punch of flavor as well as a boost of protein and calcium.
 Then they go back in the oven for a few minutes…just long enough to make the cheese super ooey gooey!
 A dollop of chipotle infused crema, made with Greek-style yogurt, and a garnish of sliced scallions add the perfect finishing touches.